ricardooriol/DistyVault/README.md

 - PDF text extraction uses pdf.js and falls back to OCR when text content is sparse (e.g., scanned PDFs).
 For very large PDFs, OCR is truncated after ~30 pages.
 - Legacy Word .doc is not supported client-side.
 - YouTube/playlist extraction is placeholder (no transcript API yet).
+ - YouTube transcript extraction uses captions when available (no Google API key needed).
+If a video has no captions, you'll see a notice.
+Playlists are not expanded yet.
 - PDF export renders plaintext from distilled HTML for broad compatibility.

 ### Client-side libs used (loaded lazily on demand)